Cardinal Vaughan Memorial School

 • Practical investigation

-When studying clinical and health psychology you will draw upon the foundations of psychology which you covered in your first year.
-For example, in clinical psychology you will look at biological explanations for schizophrenia, drawing upon your study of social psychology for the impact of social learning theory for addictions.
+When studying clinical and child psychology you will draw upon the foundations of psychology which you covered in Year One.
+For example, in clinical psychology you will look at biological explanations for schizophrenia, drawing upon your study of learning theories for the impact of observational learning for addictions.

-Clinical psychology covers mental health issues and in your course you will look at schizophrenia (features, causes and treatments), and OCD (features, causes and treatments).
+Clinical psychology covers mental health issues, and, in your course, you will look at schizophrenia (features, causes and treatments), and depression (features, causes and treatments).
 You will look at how the media portray mental health issues and how developing an understanding of types of mental illnesses helps professionals give the appropriate treatments.

 Psychological skills cover all the research methods material you have covered over the two years and review the classic studies you will have covered.
 There are also issues and debates that will be introduced in each Topic Area and will be drawn together in the second section of your Year Two studies.